Eisenstein-Kronecker classes, integrality of critical values of Hecke $L$-functions and $p$-adic interpolation: Explicit computation of the equivariant coherent Eisenstein--Kronecker classes

 \subsection{The Eisenstein--Kronecker current}

-In this section, we will introduce the Eisenstein--Kronecker current, discuss its basic properties and relate it to the Eisenstein--Kronecker series introduced in section \ref{section:EK_Series}.
-In the next section, we will use the Eisenstein--Kronecker current to represent the Eisenstein--Kronecker classes in equivariant coherent cohomology.
-For $r\in\RR_{>0}^d$ we write $Hr$ for the scaled Hermitian form $Hr(z,w)=\sum_{i=1}^d r_i z_i\overline{w}_i$ on $\CC^\Sigma$ with the associated alternating form
+In this section, we will define the Eisenstein--Kronecker current, discuss its basic properties and relate it to the Eisenstein--Kronecker series introduced in section \ref{section:EK_Series}.
+We assume in this subsection that $\Gamma$ is torsion-free.

+\begin{remark}Let us briefly explain why it is crucial to work with currents instead of differential forms.
+In the following, we will define a pro-system of $\Gamma$-invariant smooth $(d,d-1)$-currents $\phi=(\phi_n)_n$ on $\cA(\CC)$ which satisfies the differential equation

+where $\vol$ is a suitably normalized volume form on $\cA$ and $\delta_f$ is a linear combination of $\delta$-distributions with support on the divisor $\cD(\CC)$.
+The characterizing differential equation of $\phi$ shows that the restriction of $\phi$ to $\cU_{\cD}(\CC)$ is $\nabla''$-closed, hence it defines a equivariant cohomology class

+We will also see that the current $\phi|_{\cU_\cD(\CC)}$ is represented by a smooth differential form.
+The main advantage of working with currents instead of differential forms is that $\phi|_{\cU_\cD(\CC)}$ extends as a smooth current to $\cA(\CC)$ but it does not extend as a differential form.
+This extension together with its characterizing differential equation allows us to compute its residue along the divisor $\cD(\CC)$.
+This computation is crucial for showing that $\phi|_{\cU_\cD(\CC)}$ is an explicit representative for the equivariant Eisenstein--Kronecker class. \end{remark}